Cigna Corporation (CI) Is Now En Route to Higher Prices

-Cigna Corporation (NYSE: CI) is 24.43% higher on its value in year-to-date trading and has touched a low of $191.74 and a high of $296.29 in the current 52-week trading range.
+Cigna Corporation (NYSE: CI) is 28.60% higher on its value in year-to-date trading and has touched a low of $191.74 and a high of $299.12 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CI stock was last observed hovering at around $288.38 in the last trading session, with the day’s loss setting it -2.65% off its average median price target of $319.00 for the next 12 months.
-It is also 15.96% off the consensus price target high of $340.00 offered by 25 analysts, but current levels are -24.23% lower than the price target low of $230.00 for the same period.
+The CI stock was last observed hovering at around $297.64 in the last trading session, with the day’s loss setting it -2.34%.

 Sponsored

-The stock witnessed a -2.43% loss in the last 1 month and extending the period to 3 months gives it a 2.28%, and is -0.52% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.53% over the week and 2.00% over the month.
+The stock witnessed a 1.84% loss in the last 1 month and extending the period to 3 months gives it a 10.04%, and is 2.40% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.09% over the week and 2.22% over the month.

-Analyst recommendations provided by FactSet shows that the consensus forecast for Cigna Corporation (CI) is a “Overweight”.
-25 analysts offering their recommendations for the stock have an average rating of 2.20, where 10 rate it as a Hold and 2 think it is a “Overweight”.
-13 of the analysts rate the stock as a “Buy”.
-0 analysts have rated the stock as a Sell or Underperform.

-Cigna Corporation is expected to release its quarterly report on 02/02/2023.The EPS is expected to shrink by -31.50% this year.
+Cigna Corporation is expected to release its quarterly report on 02/03/2023.The EPS is expected to shrink by -31.50% this year.

 Cigna Corporation (CI) Top Institutional Holders